Disclosure/disclaimer: I have placed an order for the Tesla Model 3. I am a registered Independent and this post is not an endorsement of Trump.

 For Trump, it was taking on the political establishment and running for President with no political experience.
 Today he will accept the Republican nomination for President.
 Regardless of where you sit on the political spectrum, you have to acknowledge Trump’s ability to galvanize a base.

 With such disruptive ambitions, no ordinary leadership would suffice.
 Elon Musk and Donald Trump had to do more than just lead.
 They had to create a movement.
 Here’s how they did it — and what organizations eager to disrupt their industries need to master.

 - Patiently build the movement over time.
 Movements aren’t made overnight.
 They are built person by person, believer by believer.
-Tesla started making high end sports cars.
+Tesla started by making high-end sports cars.
 Trump built his reputation and brand over decades.
 When the time came to go mainstream, the foundation had already been laid.
-These are movements are years in the making, not created in an ad campaign over six weeks.
+These movements are years in the making, not created in an ad campaign over six weeks.

 If you and your organization have the audacity to think big and want to break out, start thinking about how you’ll create a movement.
 You can’t be disruptive and drive exponential growth on your own — you’ll need to enlist the help of everyone in your ecosystem to be with and behind you every step of the way.